8libra/python101/unit04/README.md

 - != not equal test
 - >, >=, <, <=

-Each of these operators compares the left side of the expression with the right side of the expression, and returns True or False.
+Each of these operators compares the left side of the expression with the right side of the expression, and returns Boolean True or False.

 ### 4.3.2 Membership Operators